Are you going to Sicily and looking for the best Sicily Beaches? Sicily is ideal for summer months.

 In all these places you will find the best beaches in Sicily.
 Read this post for the best things to do in Sicily.

 So, are you looking for a premier European destination to unwind this coming summer?
 Consider the Mediterranean island of Sicily.

 It is by far the largest island in the Mediterranean.
-With an area measuring 25,711 km², this island indeed provides awesome beach facilities for your enjoyment.
+With an area measuring 25,711 km², this island indeed provides impressive beach facilities for your enjoyment.

-Sicily’s suitability as a holiday destination is further solidified by the fact that it hardly experiences the wide seasonal fluctuations in weather and climate as is the rest of continental Europe.
+Sicily’s suitability as a holiday destination is proved by the fact that it hardly experiences the wide seasonal fluctuations in weather and climate as is the rest of continental Europe.

-We have sampled the best beaches on the island.
+We have sampled the best Sicily beaches in our post.
 We are going to explain them alongside the resources which they have for you to explore.

 Taormina is a picturesque Italian holiday resort.
 It is situated at the base of Mt.
 Etna and strategically above the Ionian Sea.

 The town is a famous fashion destination for the lovers of sea activities.
 Throughout the resort are numerous hotels and restaurants.

 A cable car also exists which connects this Sicily beach resort to the other adjacent destinations.